Slavery and the Slave Trade

 Until the abolition of slavery, the release of slaves was formalised through a 'manumission' (a legal document granting the slave his or her freedom).
 Manumissions are contained within the papers of the Colonial Office and Foreign Office, held at The National Archives (TNA) - see below under United Kingdom government sources.

-Records of prominent former slaves
+Records of prominent former enslaved people

-Another well-known former slave was Scipio Kennedy.
+Another well-known former enslaved person was Scipio Kennedy.
 He had been brought to Scotland by Captain Andrew Douglas in 1702 from the West Indies, where he had been transported as a young boy from the African west coast.
 In 1705, Scipio joined the family of the Captain's daughter who married John Kennedy from Culzean in Ayrshire, and it was here that Scipio got his surname.
 He stayed in this family for an initial 20 years, during which time he was baptised and probably also received some education.
 Through his baptism, Scipio was free according to Scots law, so that when he decided after 20 years to continue service with his former owner for another 19 years, this was formalised by an indenture (NRS reference GD25/9/Box 72/9).
 Little is known about his later life, though he appears once in the kirk session minutes of Kirkoswald on 27 May 1728 (NRS reference CH2/562/1), accused of fornication with Margaret Gray, whom he later married.
 We know from references in the old parish registers that they had at least eight children and continued to live in Ayrshire until Scipio's death in 1774.

 The abolition movement